binarykitchen/canvas-to-buffer/README.md

 You know, turning a canvas into binary form requires an image type.
 No worries this module is able to automatically detect the supported image type in your browser.

-But if you want to explicitely specify the image type for whatever reason, this is the option to use.
+But if you want to explicitly specify the image type for whatever reason, this is the option to use.

 It can be a string or an array with max two image types.